-You’re going to need to have an licensed installer / contractor pull a permit in the appropriate county prior to the home being moved to your location.
+You’re going to need to have a licensed installer/contractor pull a permit in the appropriate county prior to the home being moved to your location.
 Generally speaking you cannot pull your own installation permit as a “homeowner” at least in the state of Florida.

-If you are installing a used mobile home then many counties will require a pre Inspection prior to them issuing the main installation permit.
-Pre inspection are usually done by a licensed engineer so are an additional expense.
+If you are installing a used mobile home then many counties will require a pre Inspection prior to issuing the main installation permit.
+Pre-inspection are usually done by a licensed engineer so are an additional expense.

 You cannot get power or your certificate of occupancy (CO) to live in the mobile home until you get through all of your inspections.